quickgrid/paper-implementations/pytorch/denoising-diffusion/README.md

 # Denoising Diffusion

 Annotated implementation of DDPM (Denoising Diffusion Probabilistic Model).
-Only slow sampling is implemented so far with both train and test timestep equal to `T`.
+Only slow sampling is implemented so far with both train and test timesteps equal to `T`.

 It may require atleast half or an hour to generate something recognizable.